Hafza-Azeem/Islamiyat/001 - Section - Pillars of Islam/04 - Chapter - Hajj.md

 Then they offer two nafl prayer and make the intention of Umrah.
 After that they recite Talbiyah:
-***"Here Iam O Lord!
+***"Here I am O Lord!
 Here I am"***

 ***Tawaaf-e-Umrah:***

 Then the pilgrim's rush to the Holy Kaaba and perform Tawaaf-e-Umrah that is 7 circulations around the Holy Kaabah starting from the black stone and ending at the black stone.
 This is done in an anti-clockwise manner.
 During Tawaaf Muslims kiss the black stone either physically or symbolically.
 Then they perform private prayer (dua) at Multazim (between the doors of Holy Kaaba and black stone).
 Then they offer two nafl prayer at the place of Ibrahim which is the place where Hazrat Ibrahim stood while rebuilding the Holy, of calam Kaaba and his foot prints have been preserved there.
 Then Pilgrims drink water from the well of Zam Zam which completes their tawaaf.

 ***3. Sayees:***